18th September 2019

-The 2019 Annual General Meeting of the Irish Penal Reform Trust takes place on Wednesday 18 September 2019 from 5.30pm-7pm in the Camden Court Hotel, Camden Street, Dublin 2.
-The IPRT Annual Review 2018-2019 will be launched at the AGM.
+The 2019 Annual General Meeting of the Irish Penal Reform Trust took place on Wednesday 18 September 2019 in the Camden Court Hotel, Camden Street, Dublin 2.
+The IPRT Annual Review 2018-2019 was launched at the AGM.

 If you would like to become a member or renew your membership, you can do so here or by contacting email@example.com